pcfgallery/website/_posts/2019-08-20-qnamaker-control.md

   - dhinakaran_gajavarathan
 ---

-A control query their a Frequently Asked Questions database in a natural language leveraging <a target="_blank" href="https://www.qnamaker.ai/">QnAMaker</a>.
+A control to query a Frequently Asked Questions database in a natural language leveraging <a target="_blank" href="https://www.qnamaker.ai/">QnAMaker</a>.